 headspace Mandurah is a free and confidential service that helps young people aged 12-25 with health and wellbeing.
-We can help out if you have been:

 For crisis assistance, contact Lifeline on 13 11 14, Kids Help Line 1800 55 1800, Mental Health Emergency Response Line on 1300 555 788 or dial 000.

 headspace Mandurah is operated by 360 Health + Community Ltd. All headspace services are funded by the Australian Government Department of Health and Aged Care.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, WA Primary Health Alliance Limited (WAPHA).